su8/nitruks/README.md

 # nitruks [![C/C++ CI](https://github.com/su8/nitruks/actions/workflows/c-cpp.yml/badge.svg)](https://github.com/su8/nitruks/actions/workflows/c-cpp.yml)
 Generate alternate case from runtime strings.
 Perfect for generating permutations of credentials for testing or security auditing. generates all possible combinations of a username and two roles with different casing styles and separators.
-It's useful for creating variations of strings, such as for password cracking tools like rainbow tablesow tables to be used by `john the ripper`.
+It's useful for creating variations of strings, such as for password cracking tools like rainbow tables to be used by `john the ripper`.

 # Compile